The Best Dive Watches For Luxury Watch Enthusiasts

 This Blancpain model deviates away from the slightly bulbous 42mm case of previous watches, instead choosing to settle down with a more respectable and on trend 38mm.
 Crafted out of steel, the timepiece is only 10.8mm thick and delivers a not to be sniffed at 300 metres of water resistance.

 The bezel is unidirectional and satin-brushed, plus it’s complemented with a ceramic insert and Liquidmetal hour markers.
 This ensures complete legibility from the grey markers against the blue bezel.
 The dial is similarly a rich ocean blue colour with a sun ray finish.
-This means that light can cascade superbly throughout the piece, changing accents from a navy to a delightful summer blue shade.

 The strap is aptly named the sail-canvas strap.
 How’s that for an ode to the seas!
 Crafted out of fabric and connected with a very refined pin buckle, this dive watch is as sharp as a pin and looks very nice on the wrist, especially with its trimmed down case diameter.

 Powered by the calibre 1150, the movement has a truly astonishing power reserve of 100 hours and a fairly steady beat of 3Hz.
 We’ll take the modest beat for the near 4 day power reserve.
 The movement itself is extraordinarily slim at 3.25mm which is incredible for dive watches.
-We reckon that you could pull this off with a navy or pin strip suit.
-It’s all about being confident, Timelords.

-24. Omega Seamaster Planet Ocean 600M
+31. Omega Seamaster Planet Ocean 600M

 The Seamaster Planet Ocean has been ticking along since its inception in 2005.